 You can usually fill up on the boat (check with the bartender first in case of any plumbing issues) and Croatian tap water happens to be some of the cleanest in the world meaning you can fill up almost anywhere.

-- You can buy floats at Split but they can be quite overpriced.
-Depending how long you are travelling before hand or if you are like me and your luggage is probably already overweight, you should consider buying a cheap one at home and packing it with you.
+You can buy floats at Split but they can be quite overpriced.
+Depending on how long you are travelling beforehand or if you are like me and your luggage is probably already overweight, you should consider buying a cheap one at home and packing it with you.

 So, there you go, my wild week with sailing Croatia with Life Before Work Yachtlife!
 Even writing this has made me a little emotional and my Yachtlife withdrawals have well and truly kicked in.